What is the Line in Sports Betting?

 Why Lines Move and What It Means

 Sportsbook lines are dynamic and change in seconds.
+Real times odds comparison tools can help you see these moves in action.
 They move based on betting action, injuries, and other news.
 When sharp bettors hammer one side or a star player is ruled out, lines adjust quickly.

 Key Reasons Lines Move